AlexMaronVaz/Aplicativo-Estudar/replit.md

 - **Validation**: Zod schemas for runtime validation with 1-500 character limits for topic text

 ### Storage Layer
-- **FileStorage**: Fallback file-based storage implementation for development
+- **FileStorage**: Primary and only storage implementation
+- **Format**: JSON objects stored line-by-line in topics.txt
-- **Interface**: IStorage interface allows switching between storage implementations
+- **Interface**: IStorage interface maintained for future extensibility
-- **Future Database**: Configured for PostgreSQL with Drizzle but includes file storage as backup
+- **No Database**: Completely removed PostgreSQL, Drizzle, and all database dependencies

 ### API Endpoints
 - `GET /api/topics` - Retrieve all topics